robin-norwood/katacoda/organize-terraform-code/step1.md

 You will need to replace the values for the access key ID and secret access key values with credentials configured with the correct IAM policy.

+You can review `policy.json`{{open}} for an example of an appropriate IAM policy for the actions you will take while following this scenario.

 ## Review Monolithic Configuration

 Now that you have configured the AWS provider, review the rest of the